 Source: State Street Investment Management Investment Management Investment Solutions Group.
-The forecasted returns are based on State Street Investment Management's Investment Management's Investment Management deviations as of 03/31/2025.
+The forecasted returns are based on State Street Investment Management's Investment Solutions Group's Forecasted returns and long-term standard deviations as of 03/31/2025.
 The forecasted performance data is reported on a gross of fees basis.
 Additional fees, such as the advisory fee, would reduce the return.
 For example, if an annualized gross return of 10% was achieved over a 5-year period and a management fee of 1% per year was charged and deducted annually, then the resulting return would be reduced from 61% to 54%.
-The performance includes the reinvestment of dividends and other corporate earnings and is calculated in the local (or regional) currency effects.
+The performance includes the reinvestment of dividends and other corporate earnings and is calculated in the local (or regional) currency presented.
+It does not take into consideration currency effects.
 The forecasted performance is not necessarily indicative of future performance, which could differ substantially.
 Please reference Appendix 3 (continued) for the assumptions used by State Street Investment Management Investment Solutions Group to create asset class forecasts.